When Acronis announced Acronis Backup 12.5 recently, we invited people to test our new data protection technology before the official release.

-- How to create a new Microsoft Azure account
+- Create a new Microsoft Azure account

 All feedback can be sent to AcronisBackup12Beta@acronis.com